DevOps implementation above all means a cultural shift. Because DevOps is mostly about soft stuff. And its key components are:

 This often means that (i) Ops take part in developing service-level agreements with users to understand user requirements, (ii) developers heed to end-user requests with fast updates, leveraging a loosely coupled, service-oriented architecture that allows utmost flexibility, and (iii) testers set up user focus groups for a controlled UAT, interacting with users directly.

-A very strong emphasis in building DevOps is put on automation that reduces human error and amplifies speed, cutting overhead costs.
-Automation in DevOps processes is extended virtually to everything, from development and testing to infrastructure provisioning, configurations, network tasks, databases, deployment, and monitoring.
+A very strong emphasis in any DevOps transformation roadmap should be put on automation that reduces human error and amplifies speed, cutting overhead costs.
+In a DevOps culture, automation is extended virtually to everything, from development and testing to infrastructure provisioning, configurations, network tasks, databases, deployment, and monitoring.

 Netflix is known as a fantastic example for DevOps implementation, with its fully automated deployment processes allowing engineers to run code thousands of times per day.